fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 Now you can declare your dependency using this class.

-**FastAPI** calls that class.
-This creates an "instance" of that class.
-The instance will be passed as `commons` to your function.
-You can declare that parameter `commons` to be of type of the class, `CommonQueryParams`.

 ```Python hl_lines="19"
 {!../../../docs_src/dependencies/tutorial002.py!}
 ```

+**FastAPI** calls the `CommonQueryParams` class.
+This creates an "instance" of that class and the instance will be passed as `commons` to your function.

 ## Type annotation vs `Depends`